 If there’s a disadvantage to the Bill Drill, it’s that it is shot from a holster and requires you to run it at a range that allows rapid fire.
-The first disadvantage can be overcome by shooting it low ready and adding a half-second to your score to make up for the lack of a draw.
+The first disadvantage can be overcome by shooting it from low ready position.
+Then, add a half-second to your score to make up for the lack of a draw.
 The second disadvantage?
 Well, I can’t help you much there, but I’m sure if you look around, you’ll find a club or a backyard range where you can safely perform this drill.

 The Bill Drill has been around for many years, and there are good reasons why this is so.
 It’s easy to understand, but rather hard to master.
 It also teaches you valuable skills that are applicable to just about any pistol-shooting situation.
 Because it is all about controlling your gun under recoil, it’s a perfect compliment to your dry-fire practice routine.
 As an added bonus, it’s a lot of fun to shoot.
 Make it a part of your regular practice routine, and see how it helps you become a better pistol shot.